-3. Administration of the Plan.

-(a) Members of the Compensation Committee.
-The Plan shall be administered, and Awards shall be granted hereunder, by the Compensation Committee; provided, however, that for all purposes of the Plan all actions of the Compensation Committee shall require the approval of the Board of Directors.

-(b) Authority of the Compensation Committee.
+- 3. Administration of the Plan. - (a) Members of the Compensation Committee.
+The Plan shall be administered, and Awards shall be granted hereunder, by the Compensation Committee; provided, however, that for all purposes of the Plan all actions of the Compensation Committee shall require the approval of the Board of Directors. - (b) Authority of the Compensation Committee.
 Subject to Section 3(a), the Compensation Committee shall have full discretionary power and authority, subject to such resolutions not inconsistent with the provisions of the Plan or applicable law as may from time to time be adopted by the Board, to (a) interpret and administer the Plan and any instrument or agreement entered into under the Plan, (b) establish such rules and regulations and appoint such agents as it shall deem appropriate for the proper administration of the Plan, and (c) make any determination and take any other action that the Compensation Committee deems necessary or desirable for administration of the Plan.
-All questions of interpretation, administration and application of the Plan shall be determined in good faith by a majority of the members of the Compensation Committee then in office, except that the Compensation Committee, and the determination of such majority shall be final and binding in all matters relating to the Plan.

-4. Number of Shares Issuable in Connection with Awards.

-(a) Original Limit.
+All questions of interpretation, administration and application of the Plan shall be determined in good faith by a majority of the members of the Compensation Committee then in office, except that the Compensation Committee may authorize any one or more of its members, or any officer of the Company, to execute and deliver documents on behalf of the Compensation Committee, and the determination of such majority shall be final and binding in all matters relating to the Plan. - 4.
+Number of Shares Issuable in Connection with Awards. - (a) Original Limit.
 The maximum aggregate number of shares of Common Stock that may be issued in connection with Awards granted under the Plan is 2,600,000 shares.
-The maximum number of shares that may be granted in connection with Awards granted under the Plan to any Participant during any calendar year shall not exceed 300,000 shares.

-(b) Replenishment Provisions.
+The maximum number of shares that may be granted in connection with Awards granted under the Plan to any Participant during any calendar year shall not exceed 300,000 shares. - (b) Replenishment Provisions.
 Shares subject to any Awards that expire without being exercised or that are forfeited, shall again be available for future grants of Awards.
 Shares subject to Awards that have been retained by the Company in payment or satisfaction of the purchase price or tax withholding obligation of an Award shall not count against the limit set forth in paragraph (a) above.
 The Company shall not be under any obligation, however, to make any such future Awards.
-In addition, only the number of Shares delivered in the settlement of Stock Appreciation Rights shall count against the limit set forth in paragraph (a) above.

-(c) Adjustments.
-The limits provided for in this Section 4 shall be subject to adjustment as provided in Section 16(a).

-5. Eligible Persons.
+In addition, only the number of Shares delivered in the settlement of Stock Appreciation Rights shall count against the limit set forth in paragraph (a) above. - (c) Adjustments.
+The limits provided for in this Section 4 shall be subject to adjustment as provided in Section 16(a). - 5.
+Eligible Persons.